danielrshackleton/fake-news-bot/README.md

 ```

 # Usage
+### In Reddit
+To call FakeNewsBot on a reddit post, just comment `!FakeNewsBot`

+### To use custom URL links outside of Reddit
-To use the article analysis functionality, simply comment out the reddit connection on `main.py`, swap out out the URL string for your article URL and run.
+To use the article analysis functionality, simply clone the repository, comment out the reddit connection on `main.py`, swap out out the URL string for your article URL and run.